Skip to content

 The Good Shopping Guide’s latest research into ethical kitchen appliances reveals that many brands are still not doing enough to address their impact on the environment and human rights.

 Only a third of the kitchen appliance brands in our research received a top ethical rating for their Code of Conduct.
 A Code of Conduct shows that a company sets standards for the treatment of workers in their supply chain.
 A Code of Conduct ensures that a company is not using child labour or subjecting their employees to long hours in poor working conditions.
 Given the human rights abuses that occur within this sector, it is important to choose from brands that are doing everything they can to protect the rights of their workers.
+Conflict minerals — including tin, tungsten, tantalum and gold — are present in many small kitchen appliances and can originate in conflict-affected regions.
+Brands that publish a clear conflict minerals policy score better in our research.

 So, who can I buy from?

 On the other hand, if you are not concerned about buying kitchen appliances brand new, another ethical option is to purchase second-hand items.
 A significant amount of a kitchen appliance’s environmental impact comes from the manufacturing process, so second-hand items make for great ethical kitchen appliances.
 Save a blender from the landfill!
+Under the UK’s Right to Repair regulations, manufacturers are required to make spare parts available for up to ten years, so repairing an existing appliance rather than replacing it is now a more viable option than ever.

 The Good Shopping Guide has examined thousands of brands and ranked them according to how they consider and operate in relation to the Environment, Animals, and People.
 All of the brands listed on our Ethical Ratings Tables have corresponding articles produced and published by The Good Shopping Guide.
 We have evaluated and examined the claims, sustainability certifications, and business ethics from thousands of brands.
 For additional information, click on any brand name.